Work Session 2019

-This two week long session will include creative training in the basic elements of the actor’s craft: physical exercises, voice work, attention and perception, precision and flow, seeing, listening, meeting, and devising.
+This four day work session will include creative training in the basic elements of the actor’s craft: physical exercises, voice work, attention and perception, precision and flow, seeing, listening, meeting, and devising.
 Participants will engage in personal research and intensive physical work.

 Location: Balch Street Theatre, Akron, Ohio

 Application: Send a resume and a short letter of intent, detailing why you would like to take part in the workshop, to firstname.lastname@example.org.

 Deadline for application: June 1, 2019